Israel and Iran trade strikes for a third day and threaten more to come. Over 230 are reported dead

 A senior U.S. official, speaking on condition of anonymity to discuss the sensitive nuclear talks, said Washington remained committed to the negotiations and hoped the Iranians would return to the table.

-The region is already on edge as Israel seeks to annihilate the Hamas militant group, an Iranian ally, in the Gaza Strip, where war still rages after Hamas' Oct.
+The region is already on edge as Israel seeks to annihilate the Palestinian militant group Hamas, an Iranian ally, in the Gaza Strip, where war still rages after Hamas' Oct.
 7, 2023, attack on southern Israel.

 ‘Many months’ to repair nuclear facilities